 Sensitive data (such as personal information or location of endangered species) should be protected against misappropriation and misuse.

 Sites should provide mechanisms by which site data can be discovered (site catalog, links to external search resources such as the LTER Data Portal (https://portal.lternet.edu) [3] or DataONE).

+Sites should submit all their data to a data repository that provides digital identifiers, immutability, versioning, data security, and public access.

+Sites are encouraged to track data submissions to ensure public data release within two years of data collection, per the LTER Data Policy.

 Site Information Portal